GeorgeLychock/georgelychock-career/README.md

     -   #### Recruiter and HR Contact Experience
         1. As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
-                1. TK
+                1. Upon landing at the site an immediate indication needs to be present that communicates to the user what main categories of information are available to view.
                 2. TK

     -   #### Hiring Manager Experience
-        1. As a Hiring Manager, TK
+        1. As a Hiring Manager, I want to access quickly the information that shows me George is a good candidate for the position.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
-                1. TK
+                1. A link to George's most relavent published resume (one that aligns with LinkedIn, Indeed, etc.) needs to be accessible and immediately present upon entering the site.
-                2. TK
+                2. A graphic, or other method, that indicates what skills and respective level of proficiency George has; preferrably something that can be understood within 15-20 sec.

     -   #### Casual Visitor Experience
-        1. As a Casual Visitor, TK
+        1. As a Casual/AdHoc Visitor, I want to see some cutting edge layout and responsiveness so I can learn how to enhance my future sites.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. TK
                 2. TK

 -   ### Design
     -   #### Colour Scheme
-        -   TBD.
-Most like using a white main background to give a more professional look as opposed to black.
+        -   Most likely using a white main background to give a more professional look as opposed to black or dark colors.
     -   #### Typography
         -   TBD.
     -   #### Imagery